 Having too much honey or other high-carbohydrate food can challenge your body.
 It can lead to spikes in blood sugar and, over time, increases in glycated hemoglobin (A1C).
 Too many grams of carbohydrates at one time compared to the amount you usually have can also lead to changes in how much medicine you need if you are on insulin.

 Another concern with honey is its calorie content.
 If you are overweight or obese and have type 2 diabetes, losing a few pounds can lower blood sugar levels.
-Gaining extra weight can raise blood sugar.
+Gaining extra weight can raise blood sugar, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 With 64 calories in each tablespoon, honey is a calorie-dense food.
 (In comparison, a tablespoon of cottage cheese has 7 calories, and a cup (16 tablespoons) of broccoli has 40 calories.)